JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/ring-of-animal-influence.md

 *Ring, major, rare*

-This ring has 3 charges, and it regains `1d3` expended charges daily at dawn.
+This ring has 3 charges, and it regains `dice: 1d3|avg` (`1d3`) expended charges daily at dawn.
 While wearing the ring, you can use an action to expend 1 of its charges to cast one of the following spells:

 - [Animal friendship](compendium/spells/animal-friendship.md) (save DC 13)
 - [Fear](compendium/spells/fear.md) (save DC 13), targeting only beasts that have an Intelligence of 3 or lower